Have you ever scrolled through your Instagram feed and seen an image that makes you stop in your tracks?

 If you have been on Instagram for a long time, this may have happened to you as well.
 This could cause you to disregard most comments like I have.

 But bots should not stop you from commenting back a simple message because to Instagram, it does not matter that you may be responding to bots.

-A comment is a comment and the more you have, the better your standing in the algorithm.
+Engagement is engagement and the more you have, the better your standing in the algorithm.

 6. Do Not Follow Fast Fads Or Clichés

 I know it sounds like a great idea to post the newest trending memes and topics, but most times it makes you look awkward.
 Or, even worse, it makes you look out of touch and like you’re trying too hard to be hip.

 So no memes that you found on Reddit.
 Remember that you are using Instagram for business, not for laughs.